pent0/FRSML/README.md

 # NEWS:

+- Development of Pascal port delayed to 20/3/2017 or sooner
-A branch contains Pascal implementation of FRSML is available at the objfpc-FRSML branch.
+- A branch contains Pascal implementation of FRSML is available at the objfpc-FRSML branch.

 ##- What is FRSML